patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/menu/menu.md

 Menus or menu items can be disabled for multiple reasons.
 The reason an action is disabled informs which design pattern you should use.

+Use a disabled menu when:

-* An action is unavailable due to an unmet prerequisite, condition, permission, or status.
+* **An action is unavailable due to an unmet prerequisite, condition, permission, or status.**

-    If a user needs to complete a prerequisite to enable an action, disable the action and add a [tooltip](components/tooltip).
+    If a user needs to complete a prerequisite to enable an action, disable the action and add a [tooltip](/components/tooltip).
 The tooltip should explain what the user needs to do to enable the action.

     <img src="./img/dropdown-disabled-action-tooltip.png" alt="disabled action tooltip" width="385"/>